Summer is still felt well in Belgium, but autumn and its beautiful colors are approaching.

 So many questions that will guide you in choosing the pattern, the yarn, and the needles for a successful project!

 Do you know what you want to make?
-Let's move on to the necessary equipment to make it happen!
+Let’s move on to the equipment needed to bring it to life!

 Necessary equipment

-In sewing as in knitting, it is better to start directly with good equipment, it avoids many pitfalls.
-In knitting, we are lucky to be able to do a lot with little, but for the comfort of the practice, good equipment is essential.
+Whether sewing or knitting, it’s best to start with good equipment right away to avoid many pitfalls.
+In knitting, we’re lucky to be able to do a lot with little, but for comfortable practice, good equipment is essential.

 1. The yarn